 Importance of service marketing

-Service marketing is crucial because it focuses on managing and promoting intangible services that play a pivotal role in consumer satisfaction.
+The importance of Service marketing is massive because it focuses on managing and promoting intangible services that play a pivotal role in consumer satisfaction.
 Here are key reasons why service marketing is essential:

 Intangible Nature of Services: Unlike physical products, services are intangible and cannot be touched or seen before purchase.
 Effective service marketing bridges this gap by creating trust, providing testimonials, and highlighting service quality through customer experiences.